eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 });
 ```

-With everything ready, let's run the test:
+With everything ready, run the test:

 ```bash
 npm test